 Sigmund Freud studied the rich interior life of ordinary people and exposed layers to self-identity.
 Artists like Lucien Freud—Sigmund’s grandson—and Picasso have fleshed-out the iceberg-like depth of human experience on canvas.

-Freud’s ideas on the unconscious mind having bizarre impulses radiates in Picasso’s Les Demoiselles d’Avignon.
-A cluster of almost tribal figures perilize the viewer’s want for proportion and symmetry.
-Picasso depicts a coarse profile of the human psyche through the abject human figures.
-However less abstract than Picasso, Lucien Freud impresses vastness and complexity instilled within his subjects as seen in his portrait of Queen Elizabeth II which has been described as vacant.
+Freud’s case-studies on the unpredictable nature of the unconscious is depicted in the asymmetrical and menacing figures in Picasso’s Les Demoiselles d’Avignon.
+The cluster of tribal figures disrupt the viewer’s want for proportion and symmetry.
+Picasso depicts a coarse profile of the human psyche through abject human figures unrefined by social conditioning.
+Although less abstract than Picasso, Lucien Freud impresses vastness and complexity instilled within his subjects as seen in his portrait of Queen Elizabeth II which relies on juxtaposition of vacancy and immensity.

 Modern art favors micro perspectives over molds and stereotypes of human behavior.